osrf/gazebo_tutorials/guided_a/tutorial4.md

 1. In your `build` folder, compile Gazebo with `-DCMAKE_BUILD_TYPE=coverage`

         cd ~/code/gazebo/build
-        cmake -DCMAKE_BUILD_TYPE=Coverage ..
+        cmake -DCMAKE_BUILD_TYPE=coverage ..
         make -j4

-1. Run a single test, or all the tests
+1. Run a single test, or all the tests, for example:

         make test